rtc-io/rtc-quickconnect/README.md

 an instance of the switchboard yourself - it's pretty easy :)

 ## Handling Peer Disconnection

+__NOTE:__ This functionality is experimental and still in testing, it is recommended that you continue to use the `peer:leave` events at this stage.

 Since version `0.11` the following events are also emitted by quickconnect
 objects: